Offirmo/offirmo-monorepo/stack--current/0-meta/tsconfig.json.md

 This is a base config meant to be *extended* (through https://www.typescriptlang.org/tsconfig#extends)

-REMINDER: the build script relax a few rules in dev mode (--watch), see `build-typescript.mjs`
+REMINDER: the build script dynamically relax a few rules in dev mode (--watch), see `build-typescript.mjs`

 ## References